coreboot/coreboot/Documentation/releases/checklist.md

 - [ ] Update download page to point to files, push to repo
 - [ ] Write and publish blog post with release notes.
 - [ ] Update the topic in the irc channel that the release is done.
+- [ ] Announce the release to the mailing list

 ## Pre-Release tasks
 Announce the upcoming release to the mailing list release 2 weeks ahead